-The Board of Directors petitioned with the state of Ohio to release the restrictions on certain endowment funds and was granted approval from the Ohio Attorney General to reclassify \$435,366 to without donor restrictions of which \$176,000 was corpus and \$259,366 was accumulated earnings.
-These funds are being maintained as board-designated endowment funds.
+In 2021, the Board of Directors petitioned with the state of Ohio to release the restrictions on certain endowment funds and was granted approval from the Ohio Attorney General to reclassify \$435,366 to without donor restrictions of which \$176,000 was corpus and \$259,366 was accumulated earnings.
+As of December 31, 2022 and 2021, these funds are being maintained as board-designated endowment funds.